Kentucky Innovative Learning Network is a partnership between local school districts and the Kentucky Department of

 to sources of funding to support personalized learning implementation whenever

-return, districts indicate a commitment to the work of the KYILN, including
+return, districts indicate a commitment to the work of the KY ILN, which can be demonstrated by:

-will make an effort to send representatives to an annual convening.
+Making an effort to send representatives to in-person events.